- Home

 Benefits of becoming a HEARTsafe community

 Firefighter Troy Lachinski is leading the East Bethel community in its efforts to grow and maintain its designation as a HEARTsafe community.
-The benefits of being a HEARTsafe community includes a reduction in response time when identifying a sudden cardiac arrest, knowing what to do, where to find an AED, completing hands-only CPR and ultimately saving lives.
+The benefits of being a HEARTsafe community include a reduction in response time when identifying a sudden cardiac arrest, knowing what to do, where to find an AED, completing hands-only CPR and ultimately saving lives.

 We gained this certification by completing the following:

-- Ensured that Automatic External Defibrillators (AED's) are easily accessible to the community,
+- Ensured that Automatic External Defibrillators (AED's) are easily accessible to the community, and

 - Educated a percentage of the public to recognize the signs of a sudden cardiac arrest, and